AymenLass/MovieMate/README.md

 - **Web Scraping:** Utilizing web scraping techniques, MovieMate extracts relevant data related to movies from various sources, enriching its recommendation database with up-to-date information.

-- **Pretrained Model Embedding:** Each movie in the database is embedded into a 1024-dimensional vector space using a pretrained model (e.g., e5-large-v2), enabling efficient similarity calculations for recommendation purposes.
+- **Pretrained Model Embedding:** Each movie in the database is embedded into a 1024-dimensional vector space using a pretrained model (e5-large-v2), enabling efficient similarity calculations for recommendation purposes.

-- **Vector Database:** Movie data, represented as embedded vectors, is stored in a vector database (e.g., Supabase), facilitating quick and scalable access to movie information.
+- **Vector Database:** Movie data, represented as embedded vectors, is stored in a vector database (Supabase), facilitating quick and scalable access to movie information.

 - **Flask Server:** A Flask server manages the flow of data between the mobile app and the inference engine, handling REST API requests and responses effectively.